jacksho-vfx/onepiece/docs/developer_guide.md

 - Use the `--dry-run` flags offered by the `aws` and `publish` commands to inspect their behaviour without transferring data.
 - Enable structured logging by exporting `ONEPIECE_LOG_LEVEL=DEBUG` and `ONEPIECE_LOG_FORMAT=json` when you need machine-parseable telemetry for complex ingest or render investigations.
 - The sample manifests under `docs/examples/` cover ingest, ShotGrid hierarchy seeding, render metrics, and Trafalgar event streams.
 Copy them into a throwaway directory so you can tweak values freely while testing edge cases.

+## Launching demo surfaces for manual QA

+The `tester` CLI bootstraps the Trafalgar, Perona, and Uta demo applications in one shot, preloading canned datasets and opening the matching browser tabs.
+Run `tester present` during documentation reviews, onboarding sessions, or UI regression tests when you need a predictable environment without hitting live services.
+The command seeds pipeline demos, verifies that `uvicorn` is available, cleans up stale processes bound to demo ports, and exposes teardown helpers such as `tester close` for a clean slate.
+Use `tester open --no-browser` to skip seeding and browser automation when iterating locally. 【F:src/apps/tester/app.py†L1-L220】【F:src/apps/tester/presentation.py†L1-L220】

 ## Extending delivery integrations